Siege of Riga (1656): Lifting of the siege

 On 12 September, the Swedish garrison received a reinforcement of 1,400 soldiers.
 The Tsar then called a war council to discuss the possibility of taking the fortress immediately by storming it and the advisability of a further siege.
 Most of the commanders expressed well-founded doubts that a storming would lead to success.
 A few days later, preparations began to lift the siege.
 At the same time, rumours arose that a plague epidemic had broken out in Riga, which also spoke against continuing the siege.
 The Russian army set out on 6 October.
-According to Swedish reports, the Russian army lost 14,000 men, which, however, seems very exaggerated in view of the fact that no attempts were made to storm the city.
+According to Swedish reports, the Russian army lost 14,000 men, which, however, seems very exaggerated since no attempts were made to storm the city.